Markel Starks: High school career

-Starks attended Georgetown Preparatory School in North Bethesda, Maryland where he played for coach Dwayne Bryant.
+Starks attended Georgetown Preparatory School in North Bethesda, Maryland where he played for coach Dwayne Bryant and was teammates with future PGA golfer Denny McCarthy.
 As a freshman in 2006–07, he averaged 10 points, 5 assists and 3 rebounds per game as he led Prep to a 15-10 record, the IAC Tournament Championship and he was named the conference Freshman of the Year.
 As a sophomore in 2007–08, he averaged 15 points, 10 assists and 5 rebounds per game as he led Prep to an 18-7 record and the IAC Tournament Championship for the second straight year.
 He subsequently earned All-IAC and first-team All-Montgomery County honors.

 On September 25, 2008, Starks committed to nearby Georgetown University.
 As a junior in 2008–09, he averaged 22 points, 8 assists and 5 rebounds per game as he earned first-team All-Met, All-Montgomery County and All-IAC honors.
 As a senior in 2009–10, he averaged 25 points, 8 assists and 5 rebounds per game as he led Prep to an 18-7 record.
 He subsequently earned first-team All-Met honors, was named to the All-Decade Team in Montgomery County (Md.), was named the county Player of the Year and the IAC Player of the Year.

 Starks was a top one-hundred recruit out of Georgetown Prep as he was ranked 76th by ESPN 100 and 80th by Rivals.com.
 He officially signed with Georgetown University on March 29, 2010.